 Timber (or colloquially just Wood) is required in the construction of most structures, particularly those lower in the tech tree.
 Farms, Libraries, Barracks, and Markets are all examples of buildings that require Timber to create.
 Commerce (green) technology at the Library also requires a moderate amount of Timber to research.

 Timber is produced at Woodcutter’s Camps, which must be placed near trees.
-Woodcutter’s Camps require only Food to be built, and provide a once-off bonus of 25 Timber upon completion.
+Woodcutter’s Camps require only Food to be built, and provide a once-off bonus of 5 Timber per worker-slot upon completion (meaning denser camps with more trees provider a higher bonus).1

 Much like with Farms, a Woodcutter’s Camp must be manned by Citizens or else it will not produce any Timber income.
 Each Citizen working at a Woodcutter’s Camp produces +10 Timber income, and the maximum number of Citizens that can work at any one Woodcutter’s Camp is determined by the number of trees close to its location.